- Intent of guidelines

 The Missouri Green Party strives to make our website and blog a place that is useful, accessible, and welcoming to all visitors.

 You do not need to be a member of the Missouri Green Party to comment on the blog.
 However, you will be held to the same community standards.

-We want to reaffirm the Green Party’s commitment to fighting gendered and racial violence as a central part of our political project, and thank the Green members and other comrades who've urged us to live up to this commitment.
-Cultivating a feminist and anti-racist culture within our organization goes hand in hand with engaging in movements which challenge racism and sexism throughout Missouri, the US and the world, and we hope all visitors agree that this is a top priority.
+We want to reaffirm the Green Party’s commitment to fighting gendered and racial violence as a central part of our political project, and thank the Green members and other comrades who have urged us to live up to this commitment.
+Cultivating a feminist and anti-racist culture within our organization goes hand in hand with engaging in movements that challenge racism and sexism throughout Missouri, the US, and the world.
+We hope all visitors agree that this is a top priority.

 - Content is encouraged

 We encourage the following types of content in comments throughout the website:

 - Sharing experiences, advice, and questions related to organizing and political work.

 - Reports and discussion of relevant local, national, and international events, including protests, meetings, etc.

 - Green Party business, including announcements and reports about the activities of committees.